consbio/databasin-arcgis-geoprocessing-tools/docs/tabulate.rst

 * area or length and count of features by classes of a continuous attribute
 * statistics of a continuous attribute inside area of interest: MIN, MAX, SUM, MEAN

+    Note: MEAN is always weighted by the polygon area, line length, or point count of the target features within the area of interest.

 *Raster layers*

 * area and pixel count of area of interest in resolution of target raster